 The Emergency Management section of the WSSMP (Volume II) establishes the responsibilities and authority within the QDC for responding to most probable emergencies while outlining specific tasks for carrying out functional and constructive solutions based on a review of the potential emergencies and risks.
-The procedures outlined are consistent with the goals of the State Emergency Water Supply System Management Plan.
 It is the intent that this document provides guidance to ensure that the primary aspects of recovery from an emergency are addressed in an organized manner to aid in an efficient response while maintaining drinking water quality and quantity.
-The Emergency and Drought Management sections are consistent with State Guide Plan Element 724 and RI Drought Management Plan, Section 8.09 of the WSSMP Rules and Procedures, last revised October 2002.
+The Emergency and Drought Management sections are consistent with Water 2030 State Guide Plan Element 721, which includes the RI Drought Management Plan, and Section 8.09 of the WSSMP Rules and Procedures.